-The Company continues to actively monitor the impact of the COVID-19 pandemic world-wide, including the impact on managing our people and business.
-Throughout the pandemic, the Company has taken measures to safeguard the health of its employees while continuing to operate safely and responsibly.
-While our operations are not currently being impacted in any significant manner, we recognize that the situation remains dynamic and could impact judgements made by the Company.
+The Company continues to actively monitor the impact of the COVID-19 pandemic, including the impact on economic activity and financial reporting.
+Throughout the pandemic, the Company had taken measures to safeguard the health of employees while continuing to operate safely and responsibly.
+The adverse conditions associated with the pandemic are in the past and the current situation faces a negligible threat to the Company.